MarkhamLee/computer-vision-demo-reel/README.md

 **Note #1:** the dashboard updates every 5 seconds vs the on screen data updating with every frame, so the dashboard lags the on screen data.

-**Note #2:** similar to the above, there would probably not be a need to update to render the video in real time, we would just capture the data and transmit it to where it needs to go.
+**Note #2:** similar to the above, there would probably not be a need to render the video in real time, we would likely just capture the data and transmit it to where it needs to go.